 - Jerry on Parks and Recreation gets more joy from sheer bureaucratic routine than any of the other characters.
 In one episode he spends all night working on a bulk mailing for Leslie's campaign, realizes at the last second that he forgot an insert, and cheerfully says, "It's not government work if you don't have to do it twice."

-- The Incredible Hulk: Bruce Banner declares the Hulk to be this in the episode "Darkness and Light, Part three", using his knowledge of the Hulk's fighting style to dodge and capture him.
+- The Incredible Hulk (1996): Bruce Banner declares the Hulk to be this in the episode "Darkness and Light, Part three", using his knowledge of the Hulk's fighting style to dodge and capture him.

-- In Real Life, many people with autism are creatures of habit to some extent.
+- In real life, many autistic people are creatures of habit to some extent.
 What extent can vary greatly — some people just get a bit more narked when plans are cancelled/sprung on them with little to no prior warning or people are late, others have a certain way of doing things and a certain time to do them.
-In more extreme cases, this trait can become an obsession, to the point the entire family has to fit around the autistic member's "schedule" or all hell breaks loose.
+In more extreme cases, this trait can become an obsession, to the point the entire family has to work around/avoid disrupting the autistic member's schedule, lest all hell break loose.

-- Personality quizzes/tests/assessment usually have at least one category that is a creature of habit.
-In western astrology it's Taurus and Cancer, in Myers-Briggs, Sensors and Judgers seem more inclined to like routine.
+- Personality quizzes/tests/assessments usually have at least one category that is a creature of habit.
+In western astrology it's Taurus and Cancer, in Myers-Briggs, Sensors, and Judgers seem more inclined to like routine.
 In the Big Five Personality Traits, this is ascribed to people scoring high in Conscientiousness and low in Openness to Experience.